 to determine spectrum requirements and, based on the outcome of those studies, to consider a possible future agenda item for WRC-23.

-It is also noted that the ITU-R in 2015 formulated Question ITU-R 259/5, "Operational and radio regulatory aspects for planes operating in the upper level of the atmosphere", and that studies in the framework of that Question are related to Resolution 763 (WRC-15).
-In particular, decides 3 of that Question asks, "What radio links will be required to support space planes’ operations and under what radiocommunication service definition will they fall?"
+Further, in 2015that the ITU-R formulated Question ITU-R 259/5, "Operational and radio regulatory aspects for planes operating in the upper level of the atmosphere."
+Studies in the framework of that Question are related to Resolution 763 (WRC-15).
+In particular, decides 3 of the Question asks, "What radio links will be required to support space planes’ operations and under what radiocommunication service definition will they fall?"

-There are planned developments for sub-orbital flight based on various types of technologies.
+There are planned developments for sub-orbital flight based on various types of technologies and vehicles.
 The approaches vary between those using a single vehicle and those that use a launch vehicle that carries the spacecraft up to an intermediate height before releasing the spacecraft to accelerate away and into a suborbital spaceflight.

-The ITU-R performed a technical and operational analysis of stations on-board suborbital vehicles including an evaluation of the regulatory provisions that may require some additions or modifications and
+The ITU-R performed technical and operational analyses of stations on-board suborbital vehicles including:

+an evaluation of the regulatory provisions that may require additions or modifications; and

 identification of the potential need for spectrum to support communications and surveillance in space, without changing the existing use of the space operations service.

-Link budgets and Doppler shift were studied for suborbital vehicles using existing ICAO standardized radiocommunication systems and technologies.
-The conclusion of the studies was that, while no new spectrum allocations are necessary, a WRC-23 agenda item is necessary to modify definitions to facilitate the increasing introduction of sub-orbital vehicles.
+In addition, the analyses examined link budgets and Doppler shift for suborbital vehicles using existing ICAO standardized radiocommunication systems and technologies.
+The studies concluded, while no new spectrum allocations are necessary, a WRC-23 agenda item is necessary to modify definitions to ease introducing sub-orbital vehicles communications

 Proposals